|

 by both air and boat.
 Vietnam

-direct from Ho Chi Minh City (Saigon) at least nine times daily - the
+direct from Ho Chi Minh City (Saigon) with several flights scheduled daily - the

-flight takes less than an hour and is very reasonably priced with tickets costing up to 870,000 VND (about 47 US Dollars) one-way.
+flight takes less than an hour and is very reasonably priced with tickets costing from 790,000 VND (about 37 US Dollars) one-way.
 And return flights back to HCMC are

 For